- Each phase of the software lifecycle is essential to achieving quality and security.

 Regardless of the methodology, there are key principles that guide success:

-Many companies implement automation tools for continuous integration and deployment (CI / CD), task management (JIRA, Trello), or quality control (automated testing, monitoring) to get the most out of these practices.
+Many companies implement automation tools for continuous integration and continuous deployment ( CI/CD ), task management (JIRA, Trello), or quality control (automated testing, monitoring) to get the most out of these practices.

 Security in the software lifecycle

-Security is not a separate phase, but a cross-cutting concern that runs through all stages of the lifecycle.
-Implementing a Secure SDLC (SSDLC) provides advantages such as reduced vulnerabilities, lower remediation costs, and ease of regulatory compliance (GDPR, PCI DSS, HIPAA, etc.).
+Security is not a separate phase, but a cross-cutting concern that permeates all stages of the lifecycle.
+Implementing a secure SDLC (SSDLC) offers advantages such as reduced vulnerabilities, lower remediation costs, and easier compliance with regulations (GDPR, PCI DSS, HIPAA, etc.).

 Each phase has its own specific challenges: defining security requirements during planning, designing secure architectures, programming according to best practices, conducting extensive security testing, and keeping software protected against new threats.
 Specialized tools such as SAST, DAST, SCA, and security suites help maintain protection at all times.